PainfulDiodes/BeanPort/README.md

 ## Status

-Early prototyping stage.
-The native interface — STATUS and DATA ports distinguished by address line A0 — is implemented and proven end-to-end on real hardware: a PIO state machine on the Pico captures Z80 I/O writes and drives Z80 I/O reads, gated by R/W and EN# (externally derived from IORQ# and address decoding), with the STATUS byte (TX-ready/RX-available bits) reflecting live PIO FIFO occupancy.
+Prototyping stage.
+The native interface — STATUS and DATA ports distinguished by address line A0 — is implemented and proven end-to-end on real Z80 hardware: a PIO state machine on the Pico captures Z80 I/O writes and drives Z80 I/O reads, gated by R/W and EN# (externally derived from IORQ# and address decoding), with the STATUS byte (TX-ready/RX-available bits) reflecting live PIO FIFO occupancy.
 Verified as a working bidirectional terminal bridge against real Z80 hardware: bytes typed in the Pico's USB terminal reach the target's console, and target keypresses reach the USB terminal, both directions live simultaneously with no pacing workarounds.

 Bulk transfer throughput has been measured, in both directions.